ShriFunnyGuy/Realtime-Stock-Price-API-with-SignalR/README.md

 PostgreSQL
 - The DatabaseInitializer will:
-  - Ensure the database exists (by connecting to ìpostgresî then creating your DB if missing)
+  - Ensure the database exists (by connecting to ‚Äúpostgres‚Äù then creating your DB if missing)
   - Create table public.stock_prices with indices if missing

 Schema